Where Do I Donate/Re-Home/Recycle?

 Packing Peanuts: most peanuts now are corn or plant based.
 Run water on a few and see/feel if they dissolve.
 If they dissolve you can melt them in the sink or yard.
 If they are plastic foam, no local shipping store will take them anymore nor will recycling centers so try to offer them in your local Buy Nothing group for reuse or bind them securely in the trash.

-Paper (shredded/sensitive): Shredded paper in a paper bag with the top rolled down may go in the Blue Recycling Cart.
+Paper (shredded/sensitive): Shredded paper in a paper bag with the top rolled down may go in the Green Curbside Compost Cart.

 Pet Topics: Your vet, adoption agency or shelter, may be able to accept medications, supplies, and certain foods.
 Ask them before assuming or dropping off.
-Crates, carriers, cones, life-vests and other supplies can be posted on Buy Nothing, Marketplace, or your local groups, or you can check with your local adoption agency.
+Crates, carriers, cones, life-vests and other supplies can be posted on Buy Nothing, Marketplace, or your local groups, or you can check with your local adoption/foster agencies.
 I always recommend calling ahead since there can be space limitations, “overstock,” or they may need new versions of those things instead of used.
-Austin Pets Alive is one of our local favorites, they also have three thrift store locations in Austin.
+Austin Pets Alive is one of our local favorites, they also have 5 thrift store locations in Austin.

 Pizza Box Lids: the lids and sides of pizza boxes may go in recycling as long as there is no pizza grease on the box.
 The grease contaminates the paper load.
-The greasy parts should go in the Green Compost Cart.
+The greasy parts should go in the Green Compost Cart or your backyard composting system.

 Plumbing: Electronics at Austin Recycle & Reuse Drop-off Center.
 ARR will strip the valuable metals out and put the rest of the metals, plastics, etc. in the appropriate sections of the ARRDC.